Contacts for victims of sexual violence

-The Dorset Rape Crisis Support Centre has said the following about sexual violence:
+The Sexual Trauma and Recovery Service has said the following about sexual violence:

 - Rape is not sex which has gone wrong.
 It is a crime of sexual violence occurring without the consent of one of the people involved.
 Being forced or pressurised to have sex when you do not want to is a crime.

 - Rape or sexual assault can happen to anyone, male or female of any age or background.

 - The perpetrator is often someone you know such as a relative or partner, but it can also be a stranger or an acquaintance.

 - It is important for you to remember that there is no such thing as an uncontrollable sexual urge: you are NOT responsible for someone else’s actions.